 Databases came to the world in 70.
-Since that they begame bigger in size, with more complicated logic and are still keep growing.
+Since that, they became bigger in size, with more complicated logic and still keep growing.
 So, there are many tools, SQL parsers, which tokenize by-object script.

-So, I want to show much simplier, a RegEx+some trick way
+So, I want to show much simpler, a RegEx+some trick way.

 - Get one-file SQL script of whole db objects.

 - Split SQL script onto text blocks by using regex that match DDL statements

 - Search some text string among these text blocks